Surya-Raghuram/Linux-Proxy/README.md

   sudo cp /etc/environment ~/environment.backup
 Do not run these scripts using sudo.

-Works best on Debian-based distributions like Ubuntu, Kubuntu, Pop!_OS, Linux Mint, etc.
+⚠️ Currently tested and supported only on **Debian-based distributions** (Ubuntu, Kubuntu, Pop!_OS, Linux Mint, etc.).
+Other distros like Arch, Fedora, or openSUSE are **not yet supported**.

 🚀 How to Use
 - Set Proxy: